LYN FARRELL

 In the Dead of Winter

-Sending his deputies to visit Carly's neighbors, Pete and learns she has been seeing two men.
-One is her ex-husband, Joe Yellowwood, a Native American living on the nearby reservation.
-No one knows the identity of the second man.
-Since Carly Yellowwood was divorced and has a new boyfriend.
-Pete believes it’s a crime of passion.
+The coroner lists the cause of death as murder.
+Pete sends his deputies to visit Carly’s neighbors and learns she had been seeing two men.
+One was her ex-husband, Joe Yellowwood, a Native American living on the nearby reservation.
+No one knows the second man.
+Pete believes it was a crime of passion.
+However, Victoria, who wants to adopt Carly’s motherless child, thinks the motive was far darker.

 Powered by Create your own unique website with customizable templates.